avikaml/MyBot/readme.md

 9. Error handling ?
 10. Birthday Messages
 11. Slash commands
+12. !userinfo command
+13. add logger to all the cogs so they log

 Next features to work on: 7, 8, 1, 2 (Not necessarily in that order)